-Concurrently with the Separation of AAMC, Altisource is also pursuing a separation of Residential pursuant to a similar spin-off transaction to be completed on or about the same date as ours.
+Concurrent with the Separation of AAMC, Altisource is also pursuing a separation of Residential pursuant to a similar spin-off transaction.
 Residential intends to acquire and own single-family rental assets.
 Residential intends to elect and qualify to be treated as a REIT for U.S. federal income tax purposes.
 Residential will enter into the Residential Asset Management Agreement pursuant to which AAMC will provide the Services in exchange for incentive fees and the reimbursement of certain overhead and operating expenses.

 Additionally, we intend to invest in the voting common stock of NewSource.
-In conjunction with our investment in NewSource, we will provide our Services to NewSource pursuant to the NewSource Asset Management Agreement.
+In conjunction with our investment in NewSource, we will provide our Services to NewSource pursuant to an asset management agreement (the "NewSource Asset Management Agreement").
 Residential intends to simultaneously invest in the non-voting preferred stock of NewSource.
 Residential and AAMC will be the only owners of NewSource.
 NewSource will retain Altisource under a long-term Title Insurance Services Agreement to provide a wide range of technical underwriting services that will allow NewSource to evaluate title risk in a timely and cost effective manner.
 Altisource will receive a performance fee of 90% of NewSource's annual net income after NewSource pays Residential a 12% preferred dividend (the "Performance Fee").